collective/collective.volto.formsupport/README.rst

 * `block_id` to delete only data related to a specific block on the page, otherwise data from all form blocks on the page will be deleted
 * `expired` a boolean that, if `true`, removes only records older than the value of days specified in the block configuration (the above `block_id` parameter is required)

-@validate-email-message
+@validate-email-address
 -----------------------

 Send an message to the passed email wit OTP code to verify the address.
 Returns a HTTP 204 in case of success or HTTP 400 in case the email is badly composed.::

-> curl -i -X POST http://localhost:8080/Plone/my-form/@validate-email-message --data-raw '{"email": "email@email.com"}' -H 'Accept: application/json' -H 'Content-Type: application/json'
+> curl -i -X POST http://localhost:8080/Plone/my-form/@validate-email-address --data-raw '{"email": "email@email.com"}' -H 'Accept: application/json' -H 'Content-Type: application/json'

 parameters: